ulgens/django_admin_actions/README.md

 ## Contributing

-Thanks for wanting to contribute to `django-admin-actions`!
+Thanks for wanting to contribute to `django-admin-action-hero`!
 Contributions are always welcome (even if they may not all be accepted).
 Here's how you can help:

 * Improve documentation.